 Before Election Day

-If a media representative would like to visit a polling place on Election Day, it is recommended that he/she contact the General Registrar in the locality of the polling place(s) where he/she would like to visit.
-Local election officials are often overwhelmed with last-minute preparation activities prior to an election and contacting them several days in advance to discuss one’s intentions is especially welcomed.
+If a media representative would like to visit a polling place on Election Day, it is recommended that s/he contact the General Registrar in the locality of the polling place(s) where he/she would like to visit.
+Local election officials are often overwhelmed with last-minute preparation activities prior to an election and contacting them several days in advance to discuss the visit is especially welcomed.
 Anna Leider is the General Registrar in Alexandria (703.746.4050).
-Contact information for registrar offices in other jurisdictions is available at the State Board of Elections (SBE) website (www.SBE.Virginia.gov ).
+Contact information for registrar offices in other jurisdictions is available at the Virginia Department of Elections website.

 On Election Day